nataliatesarova/python_project3/README.md

 ![option 2](readme-docs/images/optiontwo.png)

-If an ID is not matched the user is informed with the message 'No matching data was found for the ID' and the main options are presented.
+If an ID is not matched the user is informed with the message 'No matching data was found for the ID.
+Start again.' and the main options are presented.

 ![No matching ID](readme-docs/images/id_not_match.png)

 ### Edit employee data
 Option 3 allows the user to edit the data of a current employee after entering the employees ID.
-If ID found the user will be presented with 'if you don't want to edit a data, please leave it empty by pressing enter key'.
+If ID found the user will be presented with 'Enter updated .... or press eneter to skip'.
 The user can then in effect scroll through the data points till the one required to be edited.
 With correct entry of the data the Google sheet is updated with the new employee information and the user is provided with the confirmation message 'Editing complete'.

 ![option 3](readme-docs/images/edit_employee_data.png)